Achronus/forgepy/README.md

 I often find myself building the same types of Python projects with the same dependencies over and over again.
 After a while, it gets tedious repeating the same CLI commands to create a simple project.

-Forgepy combats this by using static configuration settings to build projects based on a single `create` command.
+_Zenforge_ combats this by using static configuration settings to build projects based on a single `create` command.
 There are 7 types of projects available:

 1) **basic**: a simple project with [Pydantic](https://docs.pydantic.dev/latest/).
 2) **api**: a [FastAPI](https://fastapi.tiangolo.com/) project with [Logfire](https://logfire.pydantic.dev/docs/).